ventus-ag/docs/_docs/tutorials/creating-custom-images.md

 ---
-title: Creating custom images on a Linux instance.
+title: Creating custom images on a Linux instance
-description: How to create and delete custom images on a Linux instance.
+description: How to create and delete custom images on a Linux instance
 tags: [ featured, tutorial ]
 # permalink: /creating-custom-images/
 ---
-# Creating custom images on a Linux instance.
+# Creating custom images on a Linux instance
 {: .no_toc }
 ---

-In this page, you can find an explanation of how to create and delete custom images on a Linux instance.
+In this page, you can find an explanation of *how to create and delete custom images on a Linux instance*.

-You can create custom images from source disks, images, snapshots, or images stored in Cloud Storage.
+You can create custom images from:
+- `source disks`,
+- `images`,
+- `snapshots`,
+- `images stored in Cloud Storage`.

 You can use these images to create virtual machine (VM) instances.
 This is ideal for situations where you have created and modified a persistent boot disk or specific image to a certain state and need to save that state for creating instances.

 {% include alert.html type="info" title="Note:
 If you want to create incremental backups of your persistent disk data, use snapshots instead." %}